top of page

 Regular practice: how small improvements make you happy

 This student practices every day.
-I don't know how long for.
-But she finds out about small improvements and it always makes her happy.
+I don't know for how long.
+But she finds out about small improvements, and it always makes her happy.
 Practicing by yourself is difficult.
-It is self discipline.
+It is self-discipline.
 For some reason, when you overcome the first few weeks of struggle, it becomes part of your daily routine.
-When you feel tired, you'll dig out more energy, when you feel well, you experience deepens to mindful practice, focusing on any tiny change in your body, mind and breath
+When you feel tired, you'll dig out more energy; when you feel well, your experience deepens to mindful practice, focusing on any tiny change in your body, mind, and breath.

 Comments